 Catalyst performance measurements, mainly onset potential, were taken by rotating disk electrode (RDE) in a sulfuric acid solution saturated with pure oxygen.
-For a variety of reasons, however, this potential is never achieved in experimentally measured results.
-Onset potential, often measured by rotating disc electrode (RDE) experiments, is an experimental measure of the catalytic activity of a particular material.
+Onset potential is an experimental measure of the catalytic activity of a particular material.
 With regards to the ORR, it is ideal that the onset potential of a catalyst material measured by RDE in an oxygen saturated environment would be as close to the thermodynamic limit of the reaction as possible.
 The difference between the measured and theoretical values is known as the overpotential.
 Overpotential can be related to a particular cell’s voltage efficiency – or, rather, the efficiency of a catalyst system in promoting a specific reaction.
+Specifically, the theoretical value for the ORR in acidic media is approximately 1.2V relative to a standard hydrogen electrode (SHE).
+As with all redox reactions, the potential at which a redox event takes place is pH dependent.
+For this reason, the reversible hydrogen electrode (RHE) potential is measured on platinum and is used to correct the measured reference potential.